Fuco1/org-timeline/README.md

 You can also emphasize the next block to happen with `org-timeline-emphasize-next-block`.
 If non-nil, the next-block in today's line will be drawn in `org-timeline-next-block` face.

-## Categories
+## Groups
-You can add the string property `TIMELINE_CATEGORY` to your tasks.
-Every task with the same category will be shown in a separate, dedicated line for that day.
+You can add the string property `TIMELINE_GROUP` to your tasks.
+Every task with the same group name will be shown in a separate, dedicated line for that day.
+The first three characters of the name will be shown at the beginning of that line.

 ## Rolling 24h cycle
 You can set up org-timeline and org-agenda so that the timeline will show a rolling 24h cycle, starting a certain number of hours before now.